Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

 where \( F_i^\text{fem} \) is the applied load predicted by the FEM model with the ML-based constitutive model at time step $i$, and \( F_i^\text{obs} \) is the corresponding synthetic experimental load.
-It is important to note that the poisson effects are not taken into account in this definition of the loss function and therfore the consititutive model is not univocally defined.
-In this example, we are assuming that the poisson effects are described by a Poisson's ratio of 0.3.
-This assumption is relaxed in the next example, since the displacement field allows to univocally define the constitutive model.
+It is important to note that the Poisson effects are not taken into account in this definition of the loss function and therefore the constitutive law is not univocally defined.
+In this example, the Poisson's ratio is assumed known ($\nu = 0.3$).
+This simplification is adopted because the uniaxial test provides no lateral displacement information from which $\nu$ could be inferred.
+In principle, $\nu$ could be learned jointly with $E$ by augmenting the loss with horizontal displacement measurements—for example from a digital image correlation (DIC) system—but we omit this additional data channel here to keep the example focused on the elastic softening law.
+A more general architecture that can learn both Lam\'e parameters from full-field displacements is used in Section~\ref{sec:load_controlled}.
+More details about the ML constitutive model architecture, the symmetries enforced by the architecture, and the physical constraints it does and does not guarantee are described in Section~\ref{sec:appendix_load_controlled}.

-The synthetic experimental data is generated by solving the same PDE system with a known constitutive model, in this case a non-linear softening law.
+The synthetic experimental data is generated by solving the same PDE system with a known constitutive law: a nonlinear elastic softening law representative of a closed-cell polymeric foam (see Section~\ref{sec:appendix_displacement_controlled} for the explicit form).
 The training dataset consists of six force-displacement pairs, with four additional pairs used for model validation.
-To represent real data, a 1\% noise is added to the synthetic experimental data.
+To represent real data, a 1\% noise is added to the scalar force values in the synthetic experimental data.

-Figure~\ref{fig:displacement_controlled_plot} illustrates the training and validation (test) loss curve along with the evolution of the force-displacement response predicted by the FEM solver incorporating the ML-based constitutive model at different stages of training (epochs 10, 20, and 200).
-The dotted line represents the reference force-displacement curve, while the red line denotes the response obtained from the trained model.
-At epoch 10 and 20, the ML-based model initially approximates the material behaviour with an almost linear elastic approximation.
-After 200 epochs, the constitutive model accurately reproduces the material's softening behaviour, demonstrating its capacity to capture general non-linear material responses with a minimal training dataset.
+Figure~\ref{fig:displacement_controlled_plot} shows the training and validation loss curves together with the evolution of the force–displacement response predicted by the FEM solver incorporating the ML-based constitutive model at successive training stages (epochs 0, 50, and 200).
+The dotted line denotes the reference force–displacement curve, while the blue line indicates the model prediction.
+At initialisation (epoch 0) and after 50 epochs, the ML-based model captures an almost linear elastic response.
+After 200 epochs, it accurately reproduces the material’s softening behaviour, demonstrating its ability to learn general nonlinear constitutive responses from a minimal training dataset.